AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 Note that the Spoke GW is not deleted and you can use the top section of this page in the Controller to attach the Transit GW group again.

-To delete a Spoke GW, go to Gateway on the main navigation tab, select the gateway and click Delete.
+To delete a Spoke GW, go to Gateway on the main navigation tab, select the gateway and click **Delete**.

 2b.
 Detach Azure Native Spoke
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^